Hayward High School (California): History

 Founded in 1892, Hayward High is one of the oldest high schools in the San Francisco Bay Area.
 The first true high school that opened in 1893 was called Union High School #3.
 It served students from Hayward, Castro Valley, San Lorenzo, Redwood, Palomares, and Stonybrook.
 Initially, it was a one-story building with a basement.

 As late as the 1960s, students still rode their horses to school and tied them to hitching posts.
 As the number of students exceeded the campus' limit, the site was expanded from 10 to 30 acre.
-The architecture for the new buildings included ionic columns, low-pitched roofs, and friezes of goods.
+The architecture for the new buildings included ionic columns, low-pitched roofs, and friezes of Greek Gods.
 This building, built in 1911, lasted until Hayward High moved to its current campus in 1962, to make way for the City Center Building.

 Frederic Johnson was principal of the school from the 1911 opening to 1935.
 The school gymnasium became the now demolished Centennial Convention Center.

 Demographics

-Hayward High had an enrollment of 1,665 students in the 2014 school year.
+Hayward High had an enrollment of 1,667 students in the 2023–2024 school year.
+Their ethnic makeup was: